Oracea Consumer (continued)

 Use of this medication for prolonged or repeated periods may result in oral thrush or a new vaginal yeast infection (fungal infections).
 Contact your doctor if you notice white patches in your mouth, a change in vaginal discharge, or other new symptoms.

 A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any of the following symptoms of a serious allergic reaction: rash, skin lesions/sores, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing, new or worsening swelling/pain in the joints, swollen glands, chest pain, fast/irregular heartbeat.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, skin lesions/sores, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing, new or worsening swelling/pain in the joints, swollen glands, chest pain, fast/irregular heartbeat.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.